coccagerman/sweetkicks/README.md

 Ecommerce site built with react, sass and bootstrap.
-This was my first "big" project built with react and I used it to learn about hooks, context and react router navigation.
+This was my first project built with react and I used it to learn about hooks, context and react router navigation.

 Main functionalities include:
 - State management with hooks and context.